SamJB123/three-text/README.md

 #### Short line detection

-By default, the library detects and prevents short lines (lines with 3 or fewer words occupying less than 75% of the line width on non-final lines) by iteratively applying emergency stretch.
-This can be disabled if needed:
+By default, the library detects and prevents short lines (lines occupying less than 50% of the target width on non-final lines) by iteratively applying emergency stretch.
+This can be customized or disabled:

 ```javascript
 const text = await Text.create({